Rumbidzai Lyn Kasinamunda is from Zimbabwe and is a customer experience and senior IT adviser based in Kuala Lumpur, Malaysia

 Companies that make you go through the entire job application process with multiple assessments, then filter you out based on a call they make to you.
 Do HR executives even look at the candidate resumes at all?

-Would you prefer to be informed by the HR that the company is not looking for foreigners, only looking for locals or you think being in the dark is better?
+Would you prefer to be informed by HR that the company is not looking for foreigners, only looking for locals or do you think being in the dark is better?

 The experience hasn’t been all bad, though.
 Between 2015 and 2018, she was based in Cyberjaya and going to work was a major highlight of her time.

 ** Regarding people being deported, the interview was done in June 2019.
 I’m not sure what the situation is now.
 There’s the story of Jeff who—like the MBA student who died in police custody recently—spent a week in police custody even though he had valid work documents.

 If you’re a foreigner in Malaysia, do you have local friends?
 Do you think that you should have friends who are Malaysian?